vipulnaik/diet-exercise-health/profile-information/health-profile.md

   led to me having a bowel movement when I got back home.
 This kind of incident is rare.

+* Second bowel movements every few days from 2024-11-25 to 2024-12-04 as a result of some combination of significant increase in food intake (with the temperature dropping) and anal swelling.
+I addressed this by reducing food intake, trying to make my place warmer to reduce appetite, continuin to let my anal swelling heal, and switching to more fats and proteins relative to carbs and fiber (though in absolute terms, all of them still went up quite a bit) to reduce the amount of stool to pass.

 ### Abdominal discomfort

 In 2023, I had diarrhea and basically a digestive reset of sorts as a